-Even months into the pandemic, there’s still a lot we don’t know about COVID-19.
+Even this far into the pandemic, there’s still a lot we don’t know about COVID-19.
 That makes it easy to see a phrase like “COVID migraine” mentioned online and immediately start worrying.
 Is migraine a symptom of COVID-19?
 Can COVID-19 cause migraine?
 And how can you tell if an attack is a sign that you might have a dangerous disease?

 Luckily, while plenty of things about COVID-19 are still unclear, experts have solid answers for the questions above.